Swatchophile/P4/README.md

 -Used the media attribute (print and portrait) in the css links where applicable

 -Loaded JS files asynchronously where possible by using the async attribute

+---
+"I hereby confirm that this submission is my work and that I am abiding by guidelines within the Student Code of Conduct in the Nanodegree student handbook."